Swetrix/chat/README.md

 ## Description

-The Swetrix Analytics chat wigdet - [Intergram](https://github.com/idoco/intergram) fork
+The Swetrix Analytics chat wigdet.\
+Based on [Intergram](https://github.com/idoco/intergram) and [SimpleAnalytics](https://github.com/simpleanalytics/chat) fork.\
+Feel free to open an issue in case if you found a bug or want to propose something.\
+Pull requests are appreciated!